Here’s How Often Your Brain Needs Sex, Says Science

 Get The Healthy @Reader’s Digest newsletter

-The study, published in The Journals of Gerontology, Series B: Psychological and Social Sciences, involved 73 people (28 men and 45 women) between the ages of 50 and 83.
-Each participant answered questions on how often, on average, they engaged in sexual activity over the past 12 months (never, weekly, or monthly) and general health/lifestyle issues.
-They also took part in a standardized test typically used to measure different patterns of brain function in older adults, focusing on attention, memory, fluency, language, and visuospatial ability.
+The study, out of the universities of Coventry and Oxford in the United Kingdom, involved 73 people (28 men and 45 women) between the ages of 50 and 83.
+Each participant answered questions on how often, on average, they engaged in sexual activity over the past 12 months (never, weekly, or monthly) and general health and lifestyle topics.
+They also took part in a standardized test that the researchers reported is typically used to measure different patterns of brain function in older adults, focusing on attention, memory, fluency, language, and visuospatial ability.

 In the interest of making you smarter every day, check out these natural ways to boost libido.